towolf/towolf.github.com/docs/PsychPriority/Priority.markdown

 Unlike on OS 9 and Windows, On OS X setting a high priority will not disable important parts of your computer such as the keybaord and hard drive.
 [Priority](/docs/Priority) calls the Psychtoolbox mex function MachSetPriority.
-For simple, OS\-neutral control of process priority on OS X use [Priority](/docs/Priority).
-For complicated, fine\-grained, OS\-specific control of process priority use MachSetPriority.
+For simple, OS-neutral control of process priority on OS X use [Priority](/docs/Priority).
+For complicated, fine-grained, OS-specific control of process priority use MachSetPriority.

 At priority settings greater than 0, your script must limit MATLAB's  use